wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 ##### TC004

-### Settings: Check if height range extends when Spacer was saved in web version
+### Settings: Height range extends if Spacer comes from the web is higher than 500px

 -   Add a `Spacer` block via web version
 -   Set `Spacer` height to more that `500px` and save the post